bonniepeng2002/bonniepeng2002/README.md

 - 🌱 I’m currently working on Bloomi, a virtual garden and plant tracking app!
 - 💬 Tools I always use: Python, Java, HTML, CSS, JavaScript, Photoshop, Android Studio, Visual Studio, Git
 - ⚡ Fun fact: I'm super passionate about photography!
-Take a peek at my portfolio [here](https://bonniepeng.com/photography.html)
+I'll talk about it for hours ;)
 - 📫 Feel free to reach me at bonnie.peng@uwaterloo.ca
 - 👯 Learn more about me at [bonniepeng.com](https://bonniepeng.com/)!
 - 😄 Pronouns: She/Her